Is Overeating Anonymous Right for You? Pros and Cons Explained

 Instead of only abstaining from compulsive overeating behaviors, the practical application of abstinence in OA also includes avoiding triggering foods.

-This OA approach to triggering foods actually can end up causing binge eating?
+Can this OA approach to triggering foods end up causing binge eating?

 What do I mean by triggering foods?